English Language and Literature Reading List

 Over the course of Hilary Term, you will learn how to analyse language using the methods of discourse analysis and stylistics, and we will cover individual topics such as the history of the English language, language and power, language and gender, and regional and social variation.
 We will critically read ‘everyday’ and non-literary texts, as found in the media, in politics, in advertising, and so on.
 We will develop writing skills, including creating bibliographies and appendices, and formatting in citation styles.

 Teaching will be through a combination of classes and tutorials in college.
-You will find the English Faculty lectures essential.
-I will circulate week-by-week information and further details in Michaelmas Term.
+Attending the English Faculty lectures is essential.
+I will circulate further details in Michaelmas Term.

-You will be expected to produce a final portfolio for both halves of this course in Trinity Term, including a comparative commentary words which analyses passages of your own choosing.
+You will be expected to produce a final portfolio for both halves of this course in Trinity Term, including a comparative linguistic commentary which analyses passages of your own choosing.

 The Bodleian Library Guides are fantastic – I recommend taking a look at their guides for all of your papers.
 Relevant here is their Guide to Prelims Paper 1.
 Some resources here you will only be able to access once you are set up at Oxford, but the exercises are available to all: